Arsenic Trioxide (Trisenox®)

 This medication can cause swelling.
 If you experience, rapid weight gain or swelling in your legs or feet, notify your oncology team.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 Effective birth control for men and women is necessary during and after treatment.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
-You should consult with your healthcare team before breastfeeding while receiving this medication.
+You should not breastfeed while receiving this medication.